 How is the Oral Surgery Accomplished?

 A ridge augmentation procedure is typically performed in Drs.
-Johnson or Kolodge’s office under local anesthesia.
+Johnson, Kolodge or Purt’s office under local anesthesia.
 Some patients may also request sedative medication in addition.